There is bankruptcy protection for your retirement savings when you file bankruptcy.

 - Balance that he could not account for $6,100

 The Debtors did not disclose this in Chapter 7.
 The Judge denied both the husband and wife’s discharges.
 The wife did not tell the $5,000 gift from her husband, and the husband did not disclose the withdrawal, and all that was spent.
 In addition, the husband could not account for $6,100.

 The Debtors should not have taken these withdrawals from their retirement savings before filing for bankruptcy.

 The $36,500 were all considered fraudulent transfers. – Both bankruptcy discharges were denied….

-If you are experiencing financial hardships, contact me for a free bankruptcy consultation.
-I will give you expert bankruptcy legal advice on whether filing bankruptcy is an option for you.
+If you are experiencing financial hardships, please get in touch with me for a free bankruptcy consultation.
+I will give you expert legal advice on whether bankruptcy is an option.

-Retirement savings protection in Bankruptcy is available, if you have the best bankruptcy lawyer.
+Retirement savings protection in Bankruptcy is available if you have the best bankruptcy lawyer.
 You worked all your life to put away savings for your retirement.
-You should be able to protect those savings even when you filed bankruptcy.
+You should be able to protect those savings even when you file for bankruptcy.

 Filing bankruptcy does not affect your retirement savings accounts.

 You can call me for a Free Bankruptcy Consult – before you withdraw retirement savings $ to pay debts.